- Email: katy.dickinson at-sign gmail.com

 - Company: Mentoring Standard

 - Historic Office: WP668 Caboose Story

-Katy Dickinson and her husband John Plocher live in San Jose (in the South of the San Francisco Bay Area).
-Their daughter Jessica Dickinson Goodman is married to Matthew Holmes.
-Their son Paul D. Goodman is now a Senior at San Jose State University, in the Spatial Arts BFA program.
+Katy Dickinson and her husband John Plocher live in San Jose (in the South of the San Francisco Bay Area) with their son Paul D. Goodman who is an artist in ceramics, wood, and metal.
+Their daughter Jessica Dickinson Goodman is married to Matthew Holmes; they also live in San Jose.
 Katy spends her free time gardening and restoring WP668, a 1916 Western Pacific steel framed wooden caboose in her backyard.